Skip to main content

 Cannabinoids

-One of the first discovered medical benefits of cannabis was nausea treatment.
-A recent study suggests that some cannabis products can relieve nausea within five minutes.
+One of the first discovered medical benefits of cannabis was the treatment of nausea.
+A study suggests that some cannabis products can relieve nausea within five minutes.
 In fact, over 96% of the study’s participants felt relief from nausea within an hour.
-The U.S. Food and Drug Administration (FDA) has approved two cannabinoid receptor agonists for patients receiving chemotherapy to help alleviate nausea Marinol (dronabinol) and Cesamet (nabilone).
+The U.S. Food and Drug Administration (FDA) has approved two cannabinoid receptor agonists for patients receiving chemo to help alleviate nausea: Marinol (dronabinol) and Cesamet (nabilone).
 In addition to their anti-nausea properties, cannabinoids can also stimulate a person’s appetite.
-CBD oil can be found as a natural solution for nausea as well.
+CBD oil can also be used as a natural solution for nausea.

 Ginger